rvaldez1986/R-mlText/README.md

 # R-mlText
 R based probabilistic database merger algorithm

-* Highly decreases the human effort needed in database construction for actuarial cal-culations.
+* Highly decreases the human effort needed in database construction for actuarial calculations.
 * 2 years since deployment, has performed more than a million calculations.